How To Stop Eating Out of Boredom

 When we’re stressed for time and don’t feel we have time to cook, it’s too easy to open the bag of chips – and then overeat them.

 Instead, have some 3 or 4 ingredient meals at your fingertips that you like the taste of, take less than 15 minutes to make, and help you feel full for hours.
-For example, mix pre-grilled chicken strips, 1/2 an avocado, and 4 cups of lettuce to make a huge, filling salad; or fry 2 eggs in a pan and add in chopped pepper and cheese at the end for cheesy crunch.
+For example, mix pre-grilled chicken strips, 1/2 an avocado, and 4 cups of lettuce to make a huge, filling salad; or fry 2 eggs in a pan and add in chopped pepper and cheese at the end for a cheesy crunch.
 Here are more ideas.

 Also stocking up on some higher quality frozen meals can be a game changer.
 I love Trader Joe’s spinach & artichoke dip, their cauliflower crust pizza, and their Saucy scallops & mushrooms to name a few!
 Here are more of my favorites.